sahilsaxena21/topskillsdsportfolio/README.md

 Firstly, domain knowledge is used to identify the scope of this analysis.
 In this project, 4 job titles are considered which I know to be commonly used job titles within Canada's data science industry.
 These are **'data scientist', 'machine learning engineer', 'data analyst' and 'data engineer'**.

 Secondly, the problem of our user (i.e. in this project intended users are the individuals looking to work in Canada's DS industry and who want to understand the industry's skill needs) is broken down into specific **Analytical Questions (AQs)** .

-This project aims to inform the following Analytical Questionts (AQs):
+This project aims to inform the following AQs:

 * **AQ 1**: Amongst the several job titles in the data science industry (i.e. 'data scientist', 'data analyst', 'machine learning engineer' and 'data engineer'), which job title is most relevant to me?
 In other words, how does one job title distinguish from the other?
 * **AQ 2**: What hard skills are the most sought after?
 In other words, which languages, tools, technologies and frameworks occur most frequently in job postings for each job title?